Wayback Machine: A tool to capture the evolutionary behaviour of the bug reports and their triage process in open-source software systems: Research methodology

 \subsection{Descriptive analysis}

 Table~\ref{tab:bug_info} shows the most relevant information regarding the extracted datasets.
 The number of publicly available bugs reported to Bugzilla between 2010 and 2020 for Mozilla, Eclipse, and LibreOffice is 100,475, 16,228, and 70,168, respectively.
-We choose these different projects for their diversities in terms of the number of reported bugs, the number of bug dependencies, and the ratio of open bugs to total reported bugs.
+These projects are diverse in terms of the number of reported bugs, the number of bug dependencies, and the ratio of open bugs to total reported bugs, hence deemed suitable for our analysis.
 After extracting those bugs, we encounter some older bugs that block or are blocked by target bugs.
 We extract the information of the bugs older than 2010 if they are related to the target bugs.
 Therefore, our database includes the targeted bugs between 2010 and 2020 and older bugs before 2010.
 A complete report of their priority, severity, number of comments, and blocking information is provided in the table as well.

 Priority comes from either the bug's assignee or the project lead.
 Generally, the bugs are triaged based on their priority, where P1 refers to the most significant bugs, whereas P5 corresponds to the least important bugs.
 The priority of bugs may change during the bug resolution process.
 For instance, when a developer observes that a bug takes excessive time to be solved, they assign a lower priority and start working on another one.
 We note that in Mozilla, 78.6\% of the bugs are not assigned a priority level; on the other hand, in Eclipse and LibreOffice, most of the bugs are assigned the medium level of P3, and the variation in priority is negligible.
 These observations are consistent with previous studies claiming that both ``priority'' and ``severity'' are unreliable factors~\citep{Shirin2020}.